WWE Money in the Bank lineup: The updated card and MITB ladder match entrants - Pro Wrestling Dot Net

 -Women’s Money in the Bank ladder match (Entrants: Alexa Bliss, Nikki Cross, Asuka, Naomi, Carmella, three TBA)

--Men’s Money in the Bank ladder match (Entrants: Riddle, Ricochet, John Morrison, Big E, four TBA)
+-Men’s Money in the Bank ladder match (Entrants: Riddle, Ricochet, John Morrison, Drew McIntyre, Big E, three TBA)

-Powell’s POV: Sonya Deville named Carmella as a MITB match qualifier on Smackdown.
-Liv Morgan then defeated Carmella in a match, but she has not been officially added to the match.
-Big E beat Apollo Crews on Smackdown to earn a spot in the men’s MITB match.
-Drew McIntyre vs. AJ Styles vs. Randy Orton will meet in a Triple Threat on Monday’s Raw as a second chance qualifier for what appears to be the final Raw spot in the men’s MITB match.
+Powell’s POV: Drew McIntyre beat AJ Styles and Riddle in a Triple Threat on Monday’s Raw for what appears to be the final Raw spot in the men’s MITB match.
+Kevin Owens is scheduled to face Sami Zayn in a Last Man Standing match on Friday’s Smackdown in another MITB qualifier.

 Be the first to comment